 Alternatively, you could open

 C:\Windows\System32\drivers\etc\hosts as Administrator and add the hostname and IP of the ROS machine you are using.
-This will allow to get an IP in the subnet via DHCP.
+This will let you get an IP within the subnet via DHCP.

-Connect an Ethernet cable between the KONI interface and the Ethernet adapter on the ROSCORE side.
+Connect an Ethernet cable from the KONI interface to the Ethernet adapter on the ROSCORE side.